Liverpool 8

-Liverpool 8 is the 15th studio album by Ringo Starr, released worldwide on 14 January 2008.
+Liverpool 8 is the fifteenth studio album by Ringo Starr, released worldwide on 14 January 2008.
 Received with mixed reviews, it marked Starr's return to EMI for the first time since leaving the label in 1975, following the end of the Beatles' recording contract with the company.

 Background

 Liverpool 8 was originally planned for release in June 2007, and began as another production by the collaborative team of Mark Hudson and Starr (the two had previously co-produced Vertical Man, I Wanna Be Santa Claus, VH1 Storytellers, Ringo Rama, and Choose Love).
 However, the release date was pushed back to the beginning of 2008 when Hudson was replaced by Dave Stewart after a falling out with Starr.
 The album's production credits read, "Produced by Ringo Starr and Mark Hudson; Re-Produced by Ringo Starr and David Stewart."

-All of the songs but one were written with the Roundheads, although Stewart also has several co-writing credits.
+All of the songs but one were written with the Roundheads, although Stewart also has two co-writing credits.
 Starr's attorney Bruce Grakal told journalist Peter Palmiere that the partnership between Hudson and Starr was over and they would never work together again.
 This happened after Hudson dropped out of Starr's 2006 tour as musical director to do the television special The One: Making a Music Star.
 According to Palmiere, Hudson claimed that the split was over Starr's insistence on using synthesized sounds, for which Stewart is known, whereas Hudson wanted real guitars, pianos, strings etc. However, concerning the parting of ways with Hudson, Starr commented, "The separation between Mark Hudson and myself was a question of trust and friendship and had nothing to do with synthesizers."